Never Again (The X-Files): Plot

 The next morning, two detectives arrive at the apartment after Ed goes out, telling Scully that Ed's neighbor is missing and blood was found in her apartment with an unusual chemical substance in it.
 Scully researches the material on Ed's laptop and tries to call Mulder, but hangs up before Mulder has a chance to answer.
 When Ed arrives, Scully tells him that they found blood in his neighbor's apartment and that it was likely his.
 She thinks that the chemical came from the tattoo ink and wants them both to head to the hospital to be tested.
 Ed tells Scully about the voice he has been hearing from his tattoo.

 As Scully heads to the other room to get ready, her FBI badge falls out of her coat pocket.
 Scully discreetly picks it back up without Ed noticing.
 The tattoo begins to talk again, convincing Ed to redial Scully's last call to see who she was speaking to.
 An FBI operator answers and, upon learning that Scully is an FBI agent, the tattoo forces Ed to attack her.
 Scully tries to escape but is overpowered by Ed, who wraps her in a bedsheet and carries her down to the basement to throw her in the furnace.
 At the last moment, Ed is able to overpower the impulses of the tattoo and instead thrusts his own arm into the furnace.

 Scully returns to Washington and is congratulated by Mulder for being the first person to make a second X-File appearance.
-Ed was brought to a burn center in Philadelphia where the ergot chemicals were found in his blood; it was also in Scully's blood, but not enough to cause hallucinations.
+Ed was brought to a burn center in Philadelphia where the doctors found ergot derivatives in his blood, probably from contaminated dyes in the ink used by the tattoo parlor.
+The same chemicals were found in Scully's blood, but not enough to cause hallucinations.
 Mulder wonders if this all happened because of their earlier argument, to which Scully replies that not everything is about him.